 The Independent Schools Association is broadening its offering for schools in the arts, including visual and performing arts, and also essay writing.
 Once a member of the Independent Schools Association, your school will be able to enter these events.

 Entry to our National Art Festival is by regional qualification, through the area art competitions, organised by the volunteer area arts coordinators.

 Your school will also be able to enter ISA’s National arts events and competitions, click here for more information.
-Currently opportunities are available or planned in the visual art, textiles, drama, online Shakespeare monologues, poetry performance, essay writing, dance, handwriting, music and essay writing.
+Currently opportunities are available or planned in the visual art, textiles, drama, online Shakespeare monologues, poetry performance, essay writing, dance, handwriting, music performance, music composition and essay writing.
 Do let us know if you have additional suggestions for areas that we can work in.

 ISA Arts is committed to helping all member schools improving their arts provision for pupils.
 Please do get in touch with us if we can help in any way.

 Members find our legal services of great value, both as a freestanding resource and in conjunction with their own usual legal support arrangements.

 ISA’s legal service is free in the first instance, with much-reduced rates if you require additional support for protracted issues.

 The service has been developed in conjunction with the expert schools team at Stone King LLP.